Cowrod/test-encoder/README.md

 # test-encoder
-uhh simple array encoder/decoder<br/>
+simple array encoder/decoder<br/>
-it encodes fasts but decodes slow
+faster than luvit's json, but a big bigger rathor to luvit's json.

 ## Usage